 Make sure you listen to and delete any answering service messages as possible.

-If you have more than one landline phone at home, it could affect your alarm unit.
+If you have more than one landline phone at home, it could affect your alarm unit, especially if your system uses the analogue network rather than the newer digital system.

 Generally, if you have more than 3–4 handsets in your home, we suggest you disconnect one.